Have you written a research paper for your college or graduate school class that centers on the history and impact of geographic discoveries?

 If so, we invite you to submit your research paper for consideration for the Society for the History of Discoveries Student Prize.

-SUBMISSION DEADLINE: 15 May of each year
+SUBMISSION DEADLINE: 1 June of each year

 All papers will be evaluated by a panel of judges from the Society for the History of Discoveries.
-The panel’s decision will be final and will be announced on the SHD website after June 15.
-The committee reserves the right to award no prize based on the quality of the submissions, and in theevent of a tie, the committee may decide to award two prizes.
+The Society will award two prizes: One for the best graduate student research paper and one for the best undergraduate research paper.
+The panel’s decision will be final and will be announced on the SHD website after July 15.
+The committee reserves the right to not award a prize if the quality of submissions does not warrant it, and in the event of a tie, the committee may decide to award additional prizes.

 • Contribution to new knowledge or insights